 WHY CHOOSE TO ATTEND THIS WORKSHOP?

 I am experienced and passionate about teaching the skills of bird photography because I have made them a part of my daily life in Michigan’s Eastern Upper Peninsula.
-I have lived there year round for 12 years, and photographed there for over 19 years.
-I know all of the songs of all of the birds, all of the habitats they utilize, where they can be found.
+I have lived there year-round for 13 years and photographed there for over 20 years.
+I know all of the songs of all of the birds, all of the habitats they utilize, and where they will be found.
 I have excellent hearing and identify all birds instantly by song and sight.
-The video shows the results of this knowledge:https://www.youtube.com/watch?v=QUHGJ91NhL4

-You will learn to combine cooperative birds with elements of their habitat which offer good composition in good light.
-I live in the area where you will be photographing and I daily check habitats and the progression of spring, with respect to birds.
-You have access to the specially prepared areas of the private peninsula where I live, which is a spring migrant hot spot.
+I live in the area where you will be photographing and I daily check a variety of habitats and the progression of spring – with respect to birds.
 I prepare for workshops by finding very cooperative individual birds beforehand.
-Special bonus opportunities such as local Common Loon, Osprey, Ruffed grouse, etc are always a possibility.
+Special bonus opportunities such as local Common Loon, Osprey, Ruffed grouse, Pied-billed Grebe, etc are always a possibility.
 You will be the beneficiary of this opportunity and knowledge.
 And receive personalized attention and instruction.
-I have a bachelors degree in biology (with emphasis in animal physiology).
+I have a bachelor’s degree in biology (with an emphasis on animal physiology).
 I am aware of the well-being of all subjects and their environment and proceed accordingly.

 Join me for this unique experience.